dashkite/rio/tutorial.md

       c.render(=> {greeting} `<h1>${greeting}, World!</h1>`)
     ]),
     c.click("h1", [
-      # we can't use => syntax here because call binds to the handle instance
-      c.call(function() { this.rotate(); })
+      // we can't use => syntax here because call binds to the handle instance c.call(function() { this.rotate(); })
     ])
   ])
 ]);
 ```

+If this were a more complex component, we might be concerned about re-rendering each time

 [handle]: ./design-concepts.md#handle
 [mixins]: ./design-concepts.md#mixins
+[initialize combinators]: ./quick-reference.md#initialize-combinators
 [event delegation]: https://davidwalsh.name/event-delegate